 What You Need to Send a Wire Transfer

 The information you need to provide to make a wire transfer will depend on whether you send a domestic or international wire transfer.
 When making a domestic transfer, you’ll need to provide your bank with the recipient’s name, address, account and routing number and their bank’s name and address.
-You’ll also have to specify for your bank which account of yours you’d like the money to draw from.
-To send a wire transfer through a U.S.-based bank or credit union, you typically use the funds in your checking account.
-You could also use the funds in a savings or money market account, though.
+You’ll also have to specify for your bank which accounts of yours you’d like the money to draw from.

 Where to Get a Wire Transfer